-In addition, the course, RNSG 1441, will promote the nurse as an advocate who can evaluate the effectiveness of community resources, coordinate referral sources, and coordinate health care teams in the delivery of care on the general hospital floor, critical care units, and/or community settings.
-Further, the course will encourage student self-assessment to enhance each as a member of the professional, personal, ethical, and legal growth and development within the practice of nursing.
-This course must be taken concurrently with RNSG 2460, RNSG 2213, and (leadership).
+In addition, the course, RNSG 1443, will promote the nurse as an advocate who can evaluate the effectiveness of community resources, coordinate referral sources, and coordinate health care teams in the delivery of care on the general hospital floor, critical care units, and/or community settings.
+This course must be taken concurrently with RNSG 2461 and RNSG 2201.